Imaging

 Magnetic Resonance Imaging (MRI)

 Magnetic Resonance Imaging (MRI) exams are a non-invasive diagnostic imaging exam of soft tissue, bone, and muscle that have become one of the fastest growing types of medical diagnostic tests in the United States.
 Astera’s installation of its own leading-edge MRI System, now allows patients to experience faster, more comfortable exams right here in Wadena.
-Providing one of the most modern diagnostic technology systems available today, Astera is the only healthcare system to provide this particular MRI system within a 45-mile radius.
 An integral part of Astera’s Advanced Imaging Suite, this technology provides tremendous patient benefits, including:

 - Aesthetic comfort—Our beautiful ceiling scape and personal music capabilities allow patients to rest in comfort during their exam, helping to reduce anxiety.